What Should We Learn From the XZ Situation as Package Maintainers?

 What about the GPG signature, though?

-My personal opinion is that, while a GPG signature is an important and valuable addition to the “trust path” upstream developers are building towards users/package maintainers, a transparent source (that does not require any additional effort to be proven reliable/trustworthy when compared to “raw” sources) outweighs it.
+My personal opinion is that, while GPG signatures are important, a transparent source (that does not require any additional effort to be proven reliable & trustworthy when compared to “raw” sources) outweighs it.

 So, what action will I take on my side?

 Ideally, such questions as “should I prefer a signed source or a transparent one?” shouldn’t be a thing anymore.
-Realistically, only auto-generated source tarballs + GPG signatures or signed tags (+ eventual additional trust paths) are viable.
+Realistically, only signed VCS objects (e.g. commits or tags) or signed auto-generated source tarballs accompanied by a trust path are viable.

-So, for eventual upstream developers passing by: If you don’t already, please (🥺) consider starting to sign tags/auto-generated source tarballs (as well as providing a trust path, ideally) and provide information about additional steps that may be required to make your sources usable (if needed and if possible, obviously).
+So, for eventual upstream developers passing by: If you don’t already, please (🥺) consider starting to sign tags and / or auto-generated source tarballs (as well as providing a trust path, such as a MAINTAINERS file, ideally) and provide information about additional steps that may be required to make your sources usable without having to rely on custom made source tarballs (if needed and if possible, obviously).

 (I started doing this myself for the few projects I’m developing 😀).